technicat/TootSDK/FORK.md

 - Enums, like `ISOCode` enum listing the language codes supported by the various platforms, instead of passing strings, e.g. `client.getTranslation(of: post, in: .en)`.

 - Protocols that specify common interfaces among TootSDK objects, e.g. `InstanceV1` and `InstanceV2` implement `Instance`.

+## Platform

+A protocol for use at the app level to check feature support.
+Depends on TootSDK and TootExt but could be a separate package.
+Totally optional, you can use TootSDK with another feature checking system or none.

+Implements a class hierarchy that mirrors the forking relationship among fediverse platform is provided.
+For example, `Hometown` is a subclass of `Mastodon`, which is a subclass of `MastodonAPI`. `Platform` exposes feature support queries like `supportsProfileFields`.

+An instance getter is provided for deriving platforms from instance version strings, but in practice (at the Fedicat app level), a platform is first derived from a site's nodeinfo if a available and then replaced by a more complete instance-derived one if available.

 ## TootSDK